csteach125/csteach125.github.io/coursework.md

 #### Grading

 Grades will be issued for appropriate weekly or section tasks, where applicable, and for each of the core assessments listed above.

 A composite grade will then be available at the end of the semester for the overall class.

+**n.b.** general class attendance is monitored, and it will be considered towards the final grade.

 Grades will use the following scale,